micheldebree/micheldebree.github.io/content/posts/no_code.md

 For our team it didn't come to that though, because I started to wonder whether this was the right solution.
 I agreed getting rid of the iframe integration was a good idea.
-The whole thing was technically and functionally a very good idea and would make the site more useable and secure.
+The whole thing was technically a very good idea and would make the site more useable and secure.

 ## Why though?